Esri/arcgis-runtime-demos-android/2015-DS/DevSummitDemo/README.md

 * Single tap on the map to change the observer's position and execute the **Viewshed** function
   * Alternatively, you can drag-move on the map to change the observer's position

-### Kml, Geodatabases, Shapefiles
+### KML, geodatabases, shapefiles
 - The user can add data from these sources to the MapView by using The add button.
-The add button is on the left bottom corner of the app's Mapview.
-It can be used to select and add data from kmlfiles, geodatabases and from shapefiles located on your device's Sdcard.
+The add button is on the left bottom corner of the app's MapView.
+It can be used to select and add data from KML files, geodatabases and from shapefiles located on your device's Sdcard.
-- Open files sent as attachements in email.
-The device will prompt the user to open kml files and geodatabases sent as attachments.
-When selected the attachement is saved on to the device's internal storage and the data is added to the MapView.
+- Open files sent as attachment in an email.
+The device will prompt the user to open KML files and geodatabases sent as attachments.
+When selected the attachment is saved on to the device's internal storage and the data is added to the MapView.

 ## Licensing
 Copyright 2015 Esri